David Fisk, President & CEO

 Photo credit: Keitaro Harada

 Strong financial management and access to music for all were consistent theme of David's 18 years in Richmond.
 Under his leadership, the operating budget doubled; the Symphony's endowment grew from $8M to $18M; and a cash reserve was created.
-The Richmond Symphony expanded its youth orchestras program to five; created its annual 'Come & Play' event, that brings 700 community members together playing with the RSO musicians; launched its Lollipops family concerts, and Rush Hour at Hardywood Brewery concerts; and presented many popular new programs, such as Star Wars in Concert and Video Games Live, that have introduced tens of thousands of new audiences to the Symphony.
-In 2015, David was the mastermind behind the purchase and launch of the Richmond Symphony's 'Big Tent', a $250,000 mobile stage that transformed the Symphony's relationship with the City of Richmond and the neighboring Counties.
+The Richmond Symphony expanded its youth orchestras program to five; created its annual 'Come & Play' event, that brings 700 community members together playing with the RSO musicians; launched its Lollipops family concerts, and Rush Hour at Hardywood Brewery concerts; and presented many popular new programs that have introduced tens of thousands of new audiences to the Symphony.
+David was the mastermind behind the Richmond Symphony's 'Big Tent', a $250,000 mobile stage that transformed the Symphony's relationship with the City of Richmond and the neighboring Counties.
 The Big Tent has become a cultural icon for the region, bringing families together for community festivals in public parks, including a record crowd of 22,000 for one 4th July celebration.
-Most noteworthy, though, has been the Big Tent's ability to generate proceeds from its events, of over $400,000 to date, to buy musical instruments for all the City's elementary and middle schools, so that every public school student has access to learning an instrument.
+Most noteworthy, though, has been the Big Tent's ability to generate proceeds from its events, of almost $500,000 to date, to buy musical instruments for all the City's elementary and middle schools, so that every public school student has access to learning an instrument.

-David began his musical life aged 8 as a boy chorister for five years at St. Paul's Cathedral in London, where he also studied piano, cello and organ.
+Born in Great Britain, David began his musical life aged 8 as a boy chorister for five years at St. Paul's Cathedral in London, where he also studied piano, cello and organ.
 He continued those studies through high school, before pursuing a bachelor's degree in music from Manchester University, specializing in piano.
 He holds a postgraduate performer's diploma in piano accompaniment from the Royal Northern College of Music, where he also studied harpsichord, composition and conducting.
-David worked for a number of years as a freelance composer/arranger, conductor, repetiteur and orchestral keyboard-player, before moving into arts management.
-Until very recently, David has continued to give public concerts frequently as an instrumental and vocal accompanist, and as a substitute church organist.
+David worked for a number of years as a freelance composer/arranger, conductor, opera coach, and orchestral keyboard-player, before moving into arts management.
+Throughout his career, David has continued to give public concerts frequently as an instrumental and vocal accompanist, and in recent years as a substitute church organist.

-David Fisk is married to the Irish soprano Anne O'Byrne.
-They have a daughter, Fionnuala or "Finn", (22), and son Oliver, (19).
-Other than music, David's hobbies include swimming and scuba diving - often off the coast of North Carolina - horse riding, and motorcycling.
-He is also learning Spanish, but slowly.
+David Fisk is married to the Irish soprano Anne O'Byrne, with a new home in the Dilworth neighborhood of Charlotte.
+They have a daughter, Fionnuala or "Finn", (23), and son Oliver, (20).
+Other than music, David's hobbies include swimming, tennis and scuba diving - often off the coast of North Carolina - horse riding, and motorcycling.
+He is currently learning Spanish, slowly.